Sky computing: History

 The concept of sky computing emerged from research in distributed systems and cloud computing in the late 2000s.
 The term was first coined in a 2009 publication.

 The concept was further developed by Ion Stoica and Scott Shenker of UC Berkeley in 2021.
 The concept of the intercloud broker is being further developed at the Sky Computing Lab at UC Berkeley.
 For example, the open-source library SkyPilot has emerged from this work.
-Companies such as OpenRouter and Cortecs have built intercloud layers to distribute large language model (LLM) workloads across cloud providers.
+Companies such as OpenRouter, Cortecs, Portkey, and nexos.ai have built intercloud or gateway layers to route large language model (LLM) workloads across multiple cloud providers and model vendors.

-Challenges
+Criticism

-Although Sky Computing has the potential to transform the cloud computing landscape, several challenges remain.
-These include technical obstacles, data protection and security concerns, as well as regulatory issues.
+Criticism of Sky computing revolves around challenges to its implementation, including technical obstacles, data protection and security concerns, and regulatory issues.
 There is also a risk that an effective market may not develop, for example due to incomplete or missing information on services and pricing, or because of aggressive pricing strategies by dominant cloud providers.